Important mortgage terms to buying a house

 Allows the lender to change a variable rate for a fixed rate during the term.

 The portion of the price of purchase that is paid without mortgage assistance.
 A down payment of less than 20% will require mortgage insurance.
-To learn more about down payment, read our article "How to save for a down payment".
+To learn more about down payment, consult our article “How to save for a down payment”.

 A mortgage that offers you cashback.
 This amount is not included in your balance, and you do not have to repay it.
 Before considering this type of loan, it’s important to know that it comes with certain conditions (higher interest rate, only fixed, 5 year minimum term, etc.).